sguemar/adventjs/challenge12/README.md

+# The perfect route to drop off gifts

-# In Santa's workshop 🎅 the electric engine sleds are being prepared in order to make the perfect route for dropping off presents.
+In Santa's workshop 🎅 the electric engine sleds are being prepared in order to make the perfect route for dropping off presents.

 **The route starts at point 0 and from there it goes to the right in a straight line**